LoopWorkspace

 git branch

-Sometimes, you know a feature you want was added at a specific commit number; however, you know there are other changes later than that commit which you do not want to test.
+Sometimes, you know a feature you want was added at a specific commit number; however, there are other changes later than that commit that you do not want to test.
 There is a solution.

 git branch